This website provides information for general purposes only.Read our full disclaimer

 What Happens If My Fund Is Liquidated or Shut Down Early?

-If a fund is liquidated before you complete the five-year Golden Visa holding period, you will generally need to reinvest in another qualifying fund to maintain your residency status.
+If a fund is liquidated before you complete the required Golden Visa investment-maintenance period, you may need to reinvest in another fund-route investment to maintain your residency status.
 This is one of the less-discussed risks of the fund route, though it is uncommon in practice.

-Most Golden Visa-eligible funds are structured with maturity timelines of six to ten years — intentionally aligned with or exceeding the five-year Golden Visa requirement.
+Many funds marketed for the Golden Visa route are structured with maturity timelines of six to ten years — intentionally aligned with or exceeding the five-year fund-route requirement.
 Fund managers design their vehicles this way precisely because premature liquidation would create immigration problems for their Golden Visa investors.

 However, early liquidation can happen.
 Reasons include the fund failing to raise sufficient capital during the subscription period, severe underperformance leading the fund manager to wind down operations, regulatory changes that render the fund's strategy non-viable, or the fund management company (SGOIC) losing its CMVM licence.

-In the event of early liquidation, the CMVM framework provides a degree of protection.
+In the event of early liquidation, CMVM oversight sets governance requirements (independent depositary, audits, reporting); this is governance, not investor protection — it does not reduce market risk, make a fund safe, or guarantee returns or return of capital.
 If a fund management company becomes unable to operate, the CMVM may intervene to facilitate the appointment of a replacement management company, though this outcome is not guaranteed under all circumstances.
 The fund's assets are held by an independent depositary (typically a bank), meaning investor capital is segregated from the management company's own assets.
-However, this protection relates to the operational structure — it does not protect against investment losses from the fund's portfolio.
+However, this governance structure does not protect against investment losses from the fund's portfolio.

 What Protections Does CMVM Regulation Actually Provide?

-CMVM (Comissao do Mercado de Valores Mobiliarios) regulation provides structural and operational protections for investors, but it does not guarantee investment returns or prevent losses.
+CMVM (Comissao do Mercado de Valores Mobiliarios) oversight sets governance requirements (asset segregation via an independent depositary, audits, reporting).
+This is governance, not investor protection or a safety guarantee — it does not reduce market risk or guarantee returns or return of capital.
 Understanding what CMVM oversight covers — and what it does not — is essential for managing expectations.

 What CMVM regulation protects against